Special dog, special children: John Gray reads to the Cardiac Kids

 ALBANY, N.Y.
-(NEWS10) – The Cardiac Kids of the Capital Region, a group of children born with congenital heart defects, hear News10 John Gray’s story of a girl and a dog who overcome challenges together.
+(NEWS10) — The Cardiac Kids of the Capital Region, a group of children born with congenital heart defects, heard NEWS10’s John Gray’s story of a girl and a dog who overcome challenges together.

 “Keller’s Heart” is about a girl whose deafness makes other children reluctant to play with her, and a blind dog abandoned by the side of the road.
 The two become friends, and show others that it’s ok to be friend with people who are different.